As of Jan 31, the Federal Government entered a partial government shutdown. Click here for more info.

 Georgians,

-As of 12:00 a.m.
-ET on Wednesday, October 1, 2025, the Federal Government entered a shutdown due to a lapse in funding.
+As of 12:01 a.m.
+ET on Saturday, January 31, 2026, the Federal Government entered a partial government shutdown due to a lapse in funding for several agencies.

 Senator Reverend Warnock and his office remain focused on serving Georgians across the state and assisting with Federal agencies during this Federal government shutdown.
 Senator Warnock’s offices in Washington, D.C. and throughout Georgia will remain open and operational during the shutdown.

-Senator Warnock is focused on restarting negotiations that result in bipartisan government funding legislation to restore essential services, protect health care, and reopen the government.
+Senator Warnock is focused on restarting negotiations that result in bipartisan government funding legislation that protects the lives of Americans, preserves our freedoms, restores essential services, and reopens the government.

 In the meantime, please find answers to common questions about a government shutdown below.
 If you need assistance from Senator Warnock’s office or have other questions, please contact our office here and find available services here.